-If you are unfamiliar with the Lutheran church, this page is intended to provide a basic introduction.
-The namesake of Lutheran Christians is Dr. Martin Luther (1483-1546), a German Bible professor.
+If you are unfamiliar with the Lutheran Church, this page is intended to provide a basic introduction.
+The namesake of Lutheran Christians is Dr. Martin Luther, a German theologian who lived from 1483-1546.
 (The American Civil Rights leader, Rev. Dr. Martin Luther King Jr., was named in honor of Martin Luther.)
 Luther's writing and teaching sparked great change in both the church and society, a time in history known as the Reformation.
-Luther especially challenged the ways in which the medieval church presented salvation as something to be purchased or earned through good works.
-Luther's ministry contributed to the development of Protestant Christianity (churches protesting against such false teachings within the Roman Catholic church).
+Luther especially challenged the ways in which the Roman Church presented salvation as something to be purchased or earned through good works.
+Luther's ministry contributed to the development of Protestant Christianity (churches protesting against such false teachings within the Roman Catholic Church).Â

 On October 31, 1517, Luther posted a list of ninety-five theses on the doors of the Castle Church in Wittenberg, Germany (pictured above).
-Luther intended to promote an academic debate, but to his surprise, his ideas quickly spread, contributing to widespread protest against the Pope and Catholic practices such as the sale of indulgences (by which purchasers could supposedly lessen the punishment for their sins).
-Luther originally hoped to spark change within the Catholic church, but within his lifetime, Protestant churches (including Lutherans and various Reformed churches) distinguished themselves from Catholicism.
+Luther intended to promote an academic debate, but to his surprise, his ideas quickly spread, contributing to widespread protest against the Pope and harmful practices such as the sale of indulgences (by which purchasers could supposedly lessen the punishment for their sins).
+Luther originally hoped to spark change within the Catholic Church, but within his lifetime, Protestant churches (including Lutherans and various Reformed churches) became distinct from Roman Catholicism.Â

 A few more details about Lutherans are provided below.

 Lutherans can be described as both evangelical and catholic.
 Lutheran Christians were the first to be called "evangelicals."
-(Evangelical means "Gospel" or "Good News.")
+(Evangelical means "Gospel" or "Good News.")Â

 In many ways, the Gospel (the Good News of salvation by grace through faith in Christ alone) was hidden and overlooked in medieval Christianity.
 Martin Luther and other Reformers helped to restore the Gospel to its rightful place at the heart of the Church's life and teaching.

 At the same time, Lutherans can also be called catholic.
-This term means "universal."
-Lutherans have always understood themselves as members of the Church catholic, that is the Christian Church of all times and places.
+This term simply means "universal."
+Lutherans have always understood themselves as members of the Church catholic, that is the Christian Church of all times and places.Â

 Like our fellow Christians around the world, Lutherans believe that the 66 books of the Bible are the inspired Word of God and the only standard for our faith and practice.
 Lutheran teachings reflect those of the historic Christian faith, which was summarized in such universal statements as the Apostles', Nicene, and Athanasian Creeds.